 Address: 19 25 Mangkon Rd, Pom Prap, Pom Prap Sattru Phai, Bangkok 10100, Thailand

 Operating hours: Daily, 3PM-8PM

-10 Thai Breakfast Dishes In Bangkok That Is Worth Trying
+10 Breakfast Bangkok That Is Worth Trying 2020

 It’s no doubt that Bangkok has one of the best food scenes in the world and this list only summarises breakfast food!
 There’s so much more to discover and enjoy for lunch and dinner, it’s best if you do it like a local Thai.
 Time to book a flight to Bangkok because these dishes will definitely be worth it!